Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

-The observations above prompt an alternative representation of the influence function mentioned in Theorem~\ref{thm:IF_childless} that is expressed solely in terms of the primal and dual IPW statements in Lemmas~\ref{lem:primal_ipw} and \ref{lem:dual_ipw}.
-This alternative formulation of the influence function has practical implications for estimating the target parameter from finite samples and, more importantly, will lead to an elegant formulation of the efficient influence function that we derive in Section~\ref{sec:eff_IF}.
-The reformulation is as follows.
+An alternative representation of the influence function in Theorem~\ref{thm:IF_childless} can be expressed solely in terms of the primal and dual IPW statements in Lemmas~\ref{lem:primal_ipw} and \ref{lem:dual_ipw}.
+This formulation serves as a helpful analytic tool for deriving efficient IFs in Section~\ref{sec:eff_if}, and can have practical implications in terms of practical usage.

-\begin{theorem}[Reformulation of the IF for augmented primal IPW]\ \\ Under the same conditions stated in Theorem~\ref{thm:IF_childless}, the nonparametric influence function for augmented primal IPW can be re-expressed as follows.
+\begin{lemma}[Reformulation of the IF for augmented primal IPW]\ \\ Under the same conditions stated in Theorem~\ref{thm:IF_childless}, the efficient influence function for the target parameter $\psi(t)$ in the nonparametric model $\mathcal{M}_{\text{np}}$ can be re-expressed as follows.